Skip to content

 • Drive-by formatter / lint reflows. bun lint:fix handles those.

-• Adding new linters, formatters, or test runners.
+• New linters, formatters, or test runners.

 By contributing, you agree that your contributions will be licensed under the MIT License (see LICENSE).